1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 *Connectors of the new controller model at a Broetje WLC24 - this controller is incompatible with BSB-LAN!*

 In addition to a service socket (probably IWR CAN) there are not further documented 'L-Bus' and 'R-Bus'.
-At the 'R-bus' (room unit bus) either a room thermostat (on / off), a corresponding QAA room unit or the new 'smart' room unit "Broetje IDA" can be connected.
+At the 'R-bus' (room unit bus) either a room thermostat (on / off) or the new 'smart' room unit "Broetje IDA" can be connected.

 ***WATCH OUT: